imagen2/imagen_processing/README.rst

 Code to go from the csv files to onsets
 =======================================

-See README in directory examples.
+See README in subfolders.

-To be check : that the conditions and onsets are reasonable
+TODO: check that the conditions and onsets are reasonable